 EPHESIANS 2:8-9

 The phrase "not from yourselves" translates ouk ex humōn — literally, "not out of you."
-The entire saving event, faith included, is "the gift of God" (to dōron tou theou).
+Be precise about the grammar, because honest critics are: the "this" in "this is not from yourselves" is neuter (touto), so it points most naturally not to the single word "faith" but to the whole salvation-by-grace-through-faith — which only widens the claim rather than narrowing it, since the entire package, faith included, is then what comes "not out of you."
+It is all "the gift of God" (to dōron tou theou).
 And Paul gives the reason: "so that no one can boast."
 If faith were your work, boasting would be inevitable.
 You could say, "I chose well.
 I believed.
 I made the right call."
 Paul welds that door shut.
 The only way to prevent boasting is to make faith God's gift, not man's achievement.

 "For it has been granted to you on behalf of Christ not only to believe in him, but also to suffer for him."